rigexpert/Tokenblauser/APPNOTES/README.md

 TBR-AN-5: What’s wrong with the QO-100 WebSDRs?

-TBR-AN-6: Frequency stability measurement using a satellite beacon at 11.703505 GHz, GNU Radio and TimeLab
+TBR-AN-6: Frequency stability measurement using a satellite beacon at 11.703505 GHz, GNU Radio and TimeLab tbr-an-6-01.grc - GRC fole for this application note.

 TBR-AN-7: A GSDO as an external 28.8 MHz reference clock for RTL-SDR